 Note: some Chromebooks can struggle with projects that are longer than 10minutes or that use very large (e.g. 4K) video files, so we recommend keeping projects short.

-Adding media to Create on a Chromebook
+Adding media to edit on a Chromebook

 1. Click Add Media

-2. Click Browse my files
+2. Click Browse files or select another import option

 3. Choose a file